Jurugi/KF2-UE3-Hook/README.md

 3) Small anti-copy paste added.

 The purpose is mostly to demonstrate how a hack could be made on any Unreal Engine game in 64bit very quickly, even given the lack of references/info around.
 There's not much stealth or other methods applied here.
 Sometimes the methods are varied depending on how well the dev integrates Unreal Engine to their project.
+I add anti-copy paste which is very easy to fix to deter noobs.